Mohak91/MetReTrim/README.md

 They can be easily installed using either the pip command or conda package.

 Currently, there is no docker or singularity support for MetReTrim2.
 Please check back for updates.

+Please write back to us in case of any queries and/or feedbacks.

 ## Citing MetReTrim